|Training and Development Providers|

 The Human Resources Division offers a variety of training for the staff of the ANU which is delivered by areas identified below.

 The HR Systems Team offers training in the use of the HR Management System.
-We conduct drop-in training sessions every Wednesday from 9.30am until 12.30pm.
+We conduct drop-in training sessions on demand.
 For all other requests please contact us to arrange.

 IPAR provides training for: